industrydive/scrapy-scripts/README.txt

 or
 http://events.pennwell.com/DTECH2018/Public/exhibitors.aspx?_ga=2.91461086.575732828.1507662078-248451487.1507662078

-then you should be able to use this as-is by running the command: scrapy crawl tradeshow --output=<name-your-file>.csv --output-format=csv --set=start_url=<your-start-url>
+then you should be able to use this as-is by running the wrapper script:
+./scrape.sh <your-start-url>

+This script will run the "tradeshow" spider and output CSV to a file named tradeshow-scrape.csv.
+If tradeshow-scrape.csv already exists, it will be overwritten with each run.

 Otherwise, you may need to create a custom spider like in nrf2018_custom_spider.py

 Scrapy Basics